A Complete Guide to Sant’Ambrogio Market in Florence

 The Mercato di Sant’Ambrogio is smaller than San Lorenzo, and that is by design.
 Giuseppe Poggi intentionally wanted San Lorenzo, the more centrally located market, to be bigger to serve locals and visitors, and Sant’Ambrogio smaller to serve the denizens of Florence’s eastern neighborhoods.

 The market is packed with more than just food.
-At Sant’Ambrogio you can walk away with a full new outfit of clothes—from shoes and socks to a leather belt, to a hat for your head—plus tonight’s dinner.
+At Sant’Ambrogio market you can walk away with a full new outfit of clothes, from shoes and socks to a leather belt, to a hat for your head, plus tonight’s dinner.
 You can even buy furniture!

-So, in theory, you could go to the Mercato di Sant’Ambrogio in the morning and buy an entire basket of food for dinner, plus a table and chairs in which to feast on said dinner and some nice clothes to wear while you’re eating.
+In theory, you could go to the Mercato di Sant’Ambrogio and buy an entire basket of food for dinner, plus a table & chairs to feast said dinner on, and new clothes to wear while you’re eating.

 If you’re here to buy fruit and vegetables, Sant’Ambrogio is still filled with actual farmers from the Tuscan countryside selling their wares.
 They’re easy enough to spot: just find the stalls with the largest number of local people around them, and you’ve found the right spot.